Report an Issue or Submit a Service Request

 The City of Torrance, Parking Enforcement Officers are responsible for enforcing the Street Sweeping “No Parking” regulations.
 The Parking Enforcement Officers do not follow the street sweeper.
 Residents are reminded to not park on the street during the “No Parking” regulation three hour block for street sweeping.

 Parking Enforcement will suspend issuing of citations for street sweeping violations during the Winter holiday season, starting on the third Sunday of December and ending January 1st.
 During this time, residents are reminded that all vehicles determined to be in violation of a parking ordinance other than the street sweeping violation ordinance, will still be subject to a parking citation.
 Street sweeping operations will remain in effect throughout this period during the holiday period.
 We encourage residents to move their cars on a voluntary basis.
-It is essential to keep debris from entering the storm drain system, especially during the raining season.
+It is essential to keep debris from entering the storm drain system, especially during the rain season.
 Please contact Traffic Division at (310) 618-5557 to answer any questions on street sweeping parking regulations.

 Street sweeping may be canceled on rainy days.
 If streets are too wet, sweepers cannot remove debris.
 However, it is advised that you always move your vehicle in accordance with the posted street sweeping signs.